 Tidying Transformers

 Recently Lukas decided to reduce the size of his Transformers collection (which has mostly sat in boxes this century).
 This resulted in a show-and-tell session among a few friends keen on second-hand Transformers.
-The focus was on the original era of Transformers now known as Generation One (1984-1990) and this got me thinking all things ‘G1’.
+The focus was on the original era of Transformers now known as Generation One (1984-1990) and this got me thinking all things G1.

 Reflector

 This is an odd Decepticon that transforms from three robots into one camera.
 Is Reflector an it or a they?
-Does Reflector say ‘we’ and if so is it the royal we?
+Does Reflector say 'we' and if so is it the royal we?
 In the cartoon it seemed to be one entity.
 The toy robots however had three separate names.
-None of this matters much to me but what does matter is inconsistent appearance in the cartoon and on toy shelves.
+None of this matters much but what does matter is inconsistent appearance in the cartoon and on toy shelves.

 The cartoon character was there to bolster Decepticon ranks in the short first season of 1984 and was an occasional background character in the longer second season of 1985.
-It was never seen (except possibly via animation error) later than that however the toy only became available via mail order in 1986!
+It was never seen (except possibly via animation error) later than that however the toy only became available via mail order in 1986.
 My wish is that it had been available (on shelves even) in 1984-1985.
 I also have a particular fate in mind for the cartoon character.

 In Transformers The Movie (which acts as a pilot for the third season in 1986) we should have seen a battle-damaged Reflector jettisoned by the fleeing Decepticons into deep space and then re-formatted by Unicron into the Sweeps.
 Three practically identical robots with barely any personality become exactly the same thing but with more useful alt-modes.
 This makes more sense (particularly in terms of reconciling toy shelves with cartoon seasons) than what did happen.